From understanding Burstcoin security to selecting a wallet, the Getting Started guide provides the information needed to succeed with Burstcoin.

 Solo mining and pool mining

 A solo miner benefits only from those plot files which are specifically bound to their account.
 If a solo miner submits the best deadline to the network, they alone will be credited with the entire block reward and 100% of the transaction fees associated with that block.
-Because the probability for any individual plot to
+Because the probability for any individual plot to win a block is low, consistent success with solo mining requires a large number of plot files.
+With the current size of the network, successful solo mining requires multiple terabytes of storage capacity.
+It is not unusual for a small miner to choose solo mining in order to further decentralize the network.
+In this case, however, profit is not the primary objective.

-Mining capacity, the total amount of storage capacity devoted to plot files, is the key determining factor when choosing between mining methods.
+Mining capacity, the total amount of storage capacity devoted to plot files, is the determining factor when choosing between mining methods.
 It can also inform the choice of which mining pool to join.
 There are no strict rules for making this decision and no technical obstacles preventing anyone with a particular mining capacity from joining any particular pool.
 Distribution policies are usually stated using two numbers.
 The first represents the percentage of the block reward that will be awarded directly to the account which provides the winning cryptographic solution.
 The second, referred to as “historical share”, represents the percentage of the block reward that will be distributed among the remaining participating miners.

 For illustrative purposes only, the following unofficial selection of common mining distribution methods is provided.
 Each is paired with a suggest mining capacity: